mody199610/arkstats-reporter/README.md

 Alternatively, you can edit the `RPC_HOST`, `RPC_PORT`, `LISTENING_PORT`, `INSTANCE_NAME`, `CONTACT_DETAILS` and `WS_SECRET` values directly in [app.json](https://github.com/dafty-1/arkstats-reporter/blob/master/app.json) if you do not want to use the installation script.

 **Note: You must obtain the secret token in order to authenticate with ArkStats server.
 Please send [dafty](https://arkecosystem.slack.com/messages/@dafty/) a message, or ask around in the ArkEcosystem Slack to get your secret token.**

+# Installation on Docker
+A Docker image containing an ark-node instance and arkstats-reporter will be available soon.

 # Running the reporter
 To start the reporter: